The Role of Social Learning and Collective Norm Formation in Fostering Cooperation in LLM Multi-Agent Systems: Related Work

 \subsection{Cultural evolution in agentic societies}

 Human cooperation in CPR settings is often explained through cultural-evolutionary mechanisms.
-Ostrom’s principles emphasise graduated sanctions, collective-choice arrangements, and monitoring over pure utility maximisation \cite{ostrom1999design,ostrom2009general}.
+Ostrom’s principles emphasise graduated sanctions, collective-choice arrangements, and monitoring over pure utility maximisation~\cite{ostrom1999design,ostrom2009general}.
 Cultural evolution highlights payoff-biased learning as well as group-level selection as evolutionary mechanisms that can select for group-beneficial norms \cite{boyd2002group,smith2020cultural}.
 Payoff-biased learning is a common learning strategy among humans.
-When individuals have information about the pay-offs of others, it is possible to use these cues to adaptively bias social learning, leading to evolutionary dynamics that can be very similar to natural selection \cite{mcelreath2008beyond}.
+When individuals have information about the pay-offs of others, it is possible to use these cues to adaptively bias social learning, leading to evolutionary dynamics that can be very similar to natural selection~\cite{mcelreath2008beyond}.
 When group-beneficial norms are adaptive for individuals, payoff-biased learning can create a selective force towards group-beneficial norms.
-Compared to literature focused on punishment (\citet{piedrahita2025corrupted}), cultural evolution tries to answer why punishment as a costly yet group-beneficial behavior can stabilize in a population.
-The explanation evolutionary models provide is that the norm of sanctioning can rapidly spread locally through conformity \cite{henrich2001evolution}, and spread across groups through payoff-biased learning \cite{boyd2002group}.
+Compared to literature focused on punishment~\cite{piedrahita2025corrupted}, cultural evolution asks why costly \emph{sanctioning behavior} can stabilize in a population.
+One explanation is that sanctioning practices can spread locally through conformity~\cite{henrich2001evolution}, and spread across groups through payoff-biased learning~\cite{boyd2002group}.